Isn’t it an amazing feeling to see a surge in your website traffic?

 It’s a no-brainer which one would get more clicks.
 Right?

-You might also know that using your target keyword is recommended in this description.
-But, it’s 160 characters of summary text used to attract people to your content.
+You might also know that using your target keyword is recommended in this search engine description.
+But, it’s 160 characters of summary text used to attract search engine users to your content.

-How do you convince them that you’ve got THE solutions to your target audience’s problems?
+How do you convince them that you’ve got THE online marketing solutions to your target audience’s problems?

-By using proven words and phrases that are known to get clicks.
+By using proven words and phrases that are known to get search engine clicks.

 Where can you find them?